Schema Coverage Ratio

 Beyond the top-level number, we measure schema depth.
 A Product page with just name and description scores lower than one with price, availability, brand, aggregateRating, and image.
 The bare minimum isn't enough when your competitors are filling in every recommended property.

-Why One Perfect Homepage Isn't Enough
+Why Isn't One Perfect Homepage Enough?

 Here's the mistake we see on almost every audit: beautiful structured data on the homepage, and nothing -zero -on the other 200 pages.
 AI engines and search crawlers evaluate your site holistically.
 When 90% of your pages lack schema, the domain-level signal is weak regardless of how polished that homepage markup is.